Germany, Czech Republic Accuse Russia Of Cyberattacks - UrduPoint

 Germany, Czech Republic Accuse Russia Of Cyberattacks

+Germany and the Czech Republic on Friday blamed Russia for a series of recent cyberattacks, prompting the European Union to warn Moscow of consequences over its "malicious behaviour in cyberspace"

-Frankfurt, (APP - UrduPoint / Pakistan Point News - 3rd May, 2024) Germany and the Czech Republic on Friday blamed Russia for a series of recent cyberattacks, prompting the European Union to warn that Moscow would face consequences for its "malicious behaviour in cyberspace".
+Frankfurt, (APP - UrduPoint / Pakistan Point News - 3rd May, 2024) Germany and the Czech Republic on Friday blamed Russia for a series of recent cyberattacks, prompting the European Union to warn Moscow of consequences over its "malicious behaviour in cyberspace".

-The accusations come at a time of strained relations between Russia and the West following Russia's 2022 invasion of Ukraine and the European Union's support for Kyiv.
+The accusations come at a time of strained relations between Moscow and the West following Russia's 2022 invasion of Ukraine and the European Union's support for Kyiv.

-German Foreign Minister Annalena Baerbock said a newly concluded government investigation had concluded that a 2023 cyberattack targeting members of the Social Democratic Party had been carried out by a group known as APT28.
+German Foreign Minister Annalena Baerbock said a newly concluded government investigation found that a cyberattack targeting members of the Social Democratic Party had been carried out by a group known as APT28.

 APT28 "is steered by the military intelligence service of Russia", Baerbock told reporters during a visit to Australia.